Three thoughts on Paris, from which I have recently returned.

 After I had finished with my first book, I requested another, but was told that I couldn’t have it, because another edition of that book was available on microfilm.
 The librarian was doing her job – I had to respect that.
 Well, then, I asked, could I please have that microfilm?
 “Ah, non, Monsieur,” she replied.
 “Il faut rentrer a Salle R.”

 3. Centrifuge On the first morning of the conference that had brought me to Paris, I was standing on a Metro platform.
 A train pulled in, packed to the gills.
 Not much of a report.
 But what made it interesting was that the station was on the northern fringe of Paris, and I was heading yet farther north, to just outside the city.
 In most cities that I have known, the morning rush heads in, not out.
 But then I was reminded that Paris is surrounded by a thick periphery of offices, universities, ministries, and industrial parks – its major administrative and economic functions, in other words, relegated to les banlieues.
 In the morning, Parisians with good jobs head out to do them, in neighborhoods where black and Arab youths burn cars at night.
-But in the evenings, the Parisians with good jobs go home, to their elegant boulevards and handsome nineteenth-century apartment buildings, in the numbered arrondissements (boroughs) of the city proper.
+But by then, the Parisians with good jobs are back home, among their elegant boulevards and handsome nineteenth-century apartment buildings, in the numbered arrondissements of the city proper.

-Thus the extraordinary, almost miraculous beauty of central Paris – a city full of museums, which is itself one – is in fact a bit of a cheat.
-It is not true, though it may seem, that Paris has no parking lots, or soulless factories, or faceless skyscrapers.
+Thus the extraordinary, almost miraculous beauty of central Paris – a city full of museums, which is itself one – is a bit of a cheat.
+It is not true, though it may seem so, that Paris has no parking lots, or soulless factories, or faceless skyscrapers.
 Rather, Paris has those functions, but segregates them outside its own borders, where Parisians propre don’t have to live with them.
-In part, I guess, we are talking here about the usual toxic stew of ideology, racism, and bad faith – a dish with international appeal.
-But in part, too, I think we are talking about a structural aspect of Parisian, perhaps French, assumptions about the correct ordering of space and place.
 It’s striking that the arrondissements, numbered from a starting-point at L’Ile de la Cité, radiate outwards in a swirl: a centrifugal shape, which is as if fulfilled in the relationship between the city centre and its perimeter.
 Paris, like a spinning wheel, throws what is not Paris outward.
 But how long, driving such a gyre, can the centre hold?